In Exercises 5–10, find an equation for the tangent line to the c... | Channels for Pearson+

 Derivatives

-The point-slope form is a method for writing the equation of a line when you know a point on the line and its slope.
-It is expressed as y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is the given point.
-This form is used to find the equation of the tangent line once the slope is determined from the derivative.
+The point-slope form of a line equation is used to write the equation of a tangent line once the slope is known.
+It is expressed as y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is a point on the line.
+This form is particularly useful for constructing the tangent line equation using the slope from the derivative and the given point.

 Recommended video:

-Graphing involves plotting the function and its tangent line to visualize their relationship.
-For y = (1 / x³), sketching the curve helps in understanding its behavior, while the tangent line at the point (-2, -1/8) shows the instantaneous rate of change.
-This visual representation aids in comprehending how the tangent line approximates the curve locally.
+Sketching involves visually representing the function and its tangent line on a graph.
+Understanding the behavior of the function y = (1/x²) and its derivative helps in accurately plotting the curve and the tangent line at the point (-1, 1).
+This visualization aids in comprehending the relationship between the function and its tangent line.

 Recommended video: